JonasFrey96/Visual-Odom-Pipeline/README.md

 The location of the datasets is provided in the datasets.yml.
 Simply modify the paths within the yaml file.
 Always provide the path to the main folder of each dataset.
-For using our custom dataset please follow the instruction in the costume dataset instructions section.
+For using our custom dataset please follow the instruction in the custom dataset instructions section.

 5. Run pipeline
 Simply select the dataset with the dataset flag ['parking', 'malaga', 'kitti','roomtour', 'outdoor_street']